slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Want to get ahead in life?
 Start genuinely rooting for others to succeed.
 It's as simple as that."
 -- Sahil Bloom*
+> *"Sucess is a lousy teacher.
+It seduces smart people into thinking they can't lose."
+-- Bill Gates*
 -->

 > *"Success doesn’t come to you.
 You go to it."